mmistakes/minimal-mistakes/_posts/technicalwriting/2020-11-13-big-query-export-schema-change.md

 _Before reading..._

--   _Target Audience:_ This document is geared towards Google Cloud customers that export their billing data to Big Query for reporting and analysis.
+-   _Target Audience:_ This document is geared towards Google Cloud customers that export their billing data to BigQuery for reporting and analysis.
-    They are technically skilled and familiar with writing queries/code to retrieve and manipulate data from Big Query.
+    They are technically skilled and familiar with writing queries/code to retrieve and manipulate data from BigQuery.
 -   _Scenario:_ The schema for billing data exported to BigQuery was updated with additional fields, potentially breaking existing data queries and reports for Google Cloud customers.
 This document explained how to handle